Ryan-ruan/project2/README.md

 * Ruby on Rails - wireframe upon which the website is built
 * [acts_as_votable](https://github.com/ryanto/acts_as_votable) - Ruby Gem used for the upvotes ("Like") of the posts

+AJAX - enables the user to see the updated number of votes ("Likes") without reloading the page

 JS Libraries
 * [fabric js](http://fabricjs.com/) - allows users to edit images by changing and adding stickers, drawings and texts to it
 * [webcam js](https://github.com/jhuckaby/webcamjs) - enables PikQ to obtain data from the users' webcams and take pictures